pypeit/PypeIt/paper/paper.md

 slit is uniformly illuminated by either a halogen lamp or a spectrum of the twilight sky (especially for blue setups).

-(4) A master arc frame is used for wavelength calibration and to generate a map of the wavelength solution across the entire detector.
+(4) A master arc frame (or the science data in the near-IR) is used for wavelength calibration and to generate a map of the wavelength solution across the entire detector.
 This accounts for the spectral tilt across the slit. ``PypeIt`` contains an archive of wavelength solutions that are used to determine the